sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

 .. ----------------------------------------------------------------------------

 It is important to take the time to figure out whether or not the resulting categories make any sense at all in terms of your research project.
 If they do not make any sense to you as meaningful categories, then any data analysis that uses those categories is likely to be just as meaningless.
 More generally, in practice I have noticed that people have a very strong desire to carve their (continuous and messy) data into a few (discrete and simple) categories, and then run analyses using the categorised data instead of the original data.\ [#]_ I would not go so far as to say that this is an inherently bad idea, but it does have some fairly serious drawbacks at times, so I would advise some caution if you are thinking about doing it.

+.. _create_transformation:

 Creating a transformation that can be applied to multiple variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes you want to apply the same transformation to more than one
+Sometimes you want to apply the same transformation to more than one variable,
-variable, for example when you have multiple questionnaire items that
+for example when you have multiple questionnaire items that all need to be
-all need to be recalculated or recoded in the same way.
-And one of the
+recalculated or recoded in the same way.
+And one of the neat features in
-neat features in jamovi is that you can create a transformation, using
+jamovi is that you can create a transformation, using the ``Transform`` button
-the ``Transform`` button in the ``Data`` tab, that can then be saved and
+in the ``Data`` tab, that can then be saved and applied to multiple variables.
-applied to multiple variables.
-Let us go back to the first example above, using
-the |likert|_ data set that contains a single variable with raw
+Let us go back to the first example above, using the |likert|_ data set that
-Likert-scale responses for 10 people.
-To create a transformation that
+contains a single variable with raw Likert-scale responses for 10 people.
+To
-you can save and then apply across multiple variables (assuming you had
+create a transformation that you can save and then apply across multiple
-more variables like this in your data file), first in the spreadsheet
+variables (assuming you had more variables like this in your data file), first
-editor select (i.e., click) the variable you want to use to initially
+in the spreadsheet editor select (i.e., click) the variable you want to use to
-create the transformation.
+initially create the transformation.
 In our example this is ``likert.raw``.
-Next
-click the ``Transform`` button in the jamovi ``Data`` tab, and you will see
+Next click the ``Transform`` button in the jamovi ``Data`` tab, and you will
-something like :numref:`fig-transform1`.
+see something like :numref:`fig-transform1`.

 .. ----------------------------------------------------------------------------